gcallah/Rationalism/scapegoat/trumpscapegoat.md

 evening the playing field: no, the oppressed will never stop demanding more until they become the oppressors in turn.

-## Conclusion

 In the City of Man, purportedly egalitarian schemes, in fact, only result in replacement of one elite buy another.
 The destruction of the Russian elite of nobility and church hierarchy by the Bolsheviks did not, in fact, create an egalitarian society: it only created a new, Bolshevik elite.
-The French Revolution did not replace the (arbitrary) rule of the king and nobility with the equality of Man, but with rule of Napoleon.
+The French Revolution did not replace the (arbitrary) rule of the king and nobility with the equality of Man, but with rule by Napoleon.
+And, in our current crisis, the woke elite do not actually suggest eliminating differences of degree: they only propose new criteria by which to base such differences.

 It is only in the City of God that there is an escape from this dilemma.
 It is only in the City of God, where mimetic rivalry has been set aside, that differences of degree can actually be abolished.

+## Conclusion

-So political maturity consists in recognizing that, in the City of Man, we will always be "stuck" with a hierarchy, a social order of different "degrees," that is somewhat arbitrary and somewhat unfair.
-The wokest of the woke cannot evade this fact: instead, what they want is that they are at the top of the hierarchy, and that their preferred differtiae are what establishes who is on top and who is of lesser rank.
+Political maturity consists in recognizing that, in the City of Man, we will always be "stuck" with a hierarchy, a social order of different "degrees," that is somewhat arbitrary and somewhat unfair.
+The wokest of the woke cannot evade this fact: instead, what they want is that they should be at the top of the hierarchy, and that their preferred differtiae are what establishes social rank.

 In the City of Man, the best polity we "ordinary folk" can hope for is one in which the ruling class at least tries to acknoweldge our issues and concerns.
-And, unfortunately, the rule of the woke elite appears to be particularly awful in this regard, in that they seem to hold the people they wish to rule in complete contempt.
+And, unfortunately, the rule of the woke elite appears to be particularly awful in this regard, in that they seem to hold the "deplorable" people they wish to rule in complete contempt.

 ohttps://claremontreviewofbooks.com/the-continuing-crisis/